D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Lorentz force.md

 ### Poynting's theorem
 We can also express work through the [[electric current]] density.
 If we take an infinitesimal volume $dV$, the charge inside is $dq=\rho dV$:
 $$dq\mathbf{E}\cdot \mathbf{v}dt=\rho dV\ \mathbf{E}\cdot \mathbf{v}dt=\mathbf{E}\cdot \rho \mathbf{v}\ dVdt=\mathbf{E}\cdot \mathbf{J}\ dVdt=d^{2}W$$
-(the square on the work [[differential]] is because there are two infinitesimals now).
+(the square on the work [[Differential]] is because there are two infinitesimals now).
 If we pull "divide" by $dt$ and integrate over the volume we get the power:
 $$P=\frac{dW}{dt}=\int_{V}\mathbf{E}\cdot \mathbf{J}\ dV$$
 We can elaborate on $\mathbf{E}\cdot \mathbf{J}$:
 $$\begin{align}